ridaprivt/Carvo-X/README.md

-# Modula: 3D Vehicle Model Extraction Application
+# Carvo X: 3D Vehicle Model Extraction Application

 ## Introduction

-Welcome to Modula, an innovative application that enables users to extract 3D models for any vehicle's interior and exterior.
-With a simple video recording of the vehicle's interior and exterior, Modula's amazing algorithm processes the video to create a visually appealing and interactive 3D model representation.
+Welcome to Carvo X, an innovative application that enables users to extract 3D models for any vehicle's interior and exterior.
+With a simple video recording of the vehicle's interior and exterior, Carvo X's amazing algorithm processes the video to create a visually appealing and interactive 3D model representation.

 ## Features

-- :video_camera: **Video Input:** Modula offers two methods for video input:
+- :video_camera: **Video Input:** Carvo X offers two methods for video input:
     - Video recording on runtime, allowing users to capture the vehicle's interior and exterior in real-time.
     - Import videos from the local storage of the mobile phone.